 The New York Post has a story that the Union Street Guest House in Hudson, NY, fines couples $500 for every negative review posted online (on any website) by one of their guests.
 And, it will also fine you $500 if you’re staying there to attend a wedding at another venue in the area, but leave a negative review about your stay.

-The hotel has supposedly had this policy on its website:
+has supposedly had this policy on its website:

 Please know that despite the fact that wedding couples love Hudson and our inn, your friends and families may not.